Treating your hip pain

 Treating hip fractures

-Symptoms of a hip fracture include: pain over the outer upper thigh, pain in the groin area, discomfort with any attempt to flex or rotate the hip and the leg may appear to be shorter than the non-injured leg.
+Symptoms of a hip fracture include one leg appearing shorter than the other, pain over the outer upper thigh, pain in the groin area and discomfort with any attempt to flex or rotate your hip.

 Learn about how to treat a broken hip

 Total hip replacement

 A total hip replacement may be necessary when chronic pain and poor function of your hip is hindering your quality of life and non-surgical treatments have brought no relief.
 Chronic hip pain and disability are often caused by arthritis.
 Other issues requiring total hip replacement may be a fracture or dislocation.

 Total hip replacement surgery involves:

 - Removing the diseased or malfunctioning part of the joint

 - Replacing your joint with an artificial hip

 - Customizing the fit of your new artificial joint

 - A short hospital stay, usually just a day or two